melissa-runyan/my-reads/README.md

 # MyReads Project

-This project is an application builtggi in React to books from one shelf into another.
+This project is an application built in React to move books from one shelf into another.
 Books can be added into three bookshelves currently reading, want to read, and read.

 Books can be moved from one shelf to another from the main page, or by adding a book through searching.